 Let’s rewind a bit…

-The southern stretch of Pantai Merakit (the beach we’re staying on) is occupied by an interesting little local business that predates Bigfin by many years (you may remember it from our last post as the place we laid on the hammocks and bought the coconut and beer from).
+The southern stretch of Pantai Merakit (the beach we’re staying on) is occupied by an interesting little local business that predates Bigfin by many years.

 I’m not really sure how I feel about this.